joaquinvaldezzz/inventory-lite/README.md

 Follow these steps to set up Inventory Lite on your local device:

-1. **Clone the Repository**

-   [Download](https://github.com/joaquinvaldezzz/inventory-lite/archive/refs/heads/main.zip) or clone this repository by running:
+1. [Download](https://github.com/joaquinvaldezzz/inventory-lite/archive/refs/heads/main.zip) or clone this repository by running:

    ```bash
    git clone https://github.com/joaquinvaldezzz/inventory-lite.git
    ```

-2. **Navigate to the Project Directory**

-   Change to the project directory:
+2. Change to the project directory:

    ```bash
    cd inventory-lite
    ```

-3. **Install Project Dependencies**

-   Install the necessary dependencies:
+3. Install the necessary dependencies:

    ```bash
    pnpm install
    ```

-4. **Start the Development Server**

-   Run the development server in the background:
+4. Run the development server in the background:

    - For Web: